Some links in this post may be affiliate links

 Maintain the Gerbera Daisy well pruned by removing spent flowers, dead and yellow foliage to minimize pest infestations.
 Cut the leaves with a clean sharp knife or scissors as close to the base as possible.

 Regularly inspect the plant for these pests and carry out timely control.
-Isolate the affected plant to reduce spread and treat it appropriately with an Insecticidal soap or Neem oil to get rid of these pests.
-Make sure to cover the entire plant.
+Isolate the affected plant to reduce spread and treat it appropriately with an Insecticidal soap or neem oil to get rid of these pests.
+Make sure to follow the manufacturer's instructions.

 Keep the soil moderately moist and never allow the soil ball to dry out completely.
-Apply water when the top 2-3 in. of soil are dry.
+Apply water when the top 2-3 inches of soil are dry.

 Ensure that the soil for Gerbera Daisy is loose and free-draining and that the container in which it is growing has adequate drainage holes to prevent the soil from getting soggy.
-Check out these Self Watering Pots available on Amazon.
+Take a look at these self watering pots on Amazon.

 Keep the plant well pruned, regularly inspect the plant for signs of webbing under the leaves and carry out timely control of these pests.